 Most Colleges at Drexel are on a quarter credit system.
 Will I be able to convert my semester credit hours?

 Yes!
-Note: The College of Medicine and Kline School of Law are on a semester credit system.
+Note: The College of Medicine is on a semester credit system.

 135 quarter credits (equivalent to 90 semester credits